 Read more about:

-Eating and Feeding Disorder in the First Five Years of Life: Revising the Dc:0-3r Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Childhood and Rational for the New DC:0-5 Proposed Critera
+Symptom Presentations and Classification of Autism Spectrum Disorder in Early Childhood: Application to the Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Childhood (DC:0-5)

 This article reviews the diagnostic criteria and rational for Attention Deficit Hyperactivity Disorder (ADHD) and Overactivity Disorder of Toddlerhood (OADT) in DC:0-5 Diagnostic Classification of Me…